 - Don’t lead anyone on.
-Be aware of your interaction with others and if you feel someone is starting to develop feelings that you don’t reciprocate, be forward and let them know.
+Be aware of your interactions with others and if you feel someone is starting to develop feelings that you don’t reciprocate, be forward and let them know.
 Better sooner than later.

 Off-Campus Interaction (Vision: to live the biblical truths being learned in the world)

 - Please be in prayer for the church, which will quickly take you in.
-Love the people in the church, serve the church body, and seek wisdom from members.
+Love the people in the church, serve the church body and seek wisdom from members.

 - Please be a bright light and strong witness to the secular community.
 When you are off the campus, be in missionary mode, expecting to run into non-believers and to be used by God.
-Easy ways to do this are to buy drinks when you use the internet at coffee shops, leave good tips when you eat at restaurants, be modest in dress and expression of relationships, clean up after yourselves, etc. Remember the Bible college has a reputation around the island.
-What you do and how you act affects our relationship with the island in the future.
-Leave a good impression for the Bible college so we may continue to shine the light of Christ in the community for years to come.
+Easy ways to do this are to buy drinks when you use the Internet at coffee shops, leave good tips when you eat at restaurants, be modest in dress and expression of relationships, clean up after yourselves, etc. Remember the Bible College has a reputation around the Island, what you do and how you act affects our relationship with the Island in the future.
+Leave a good impression for the Bible College so we may continue to shine the Light of Christ in the community for years to come.

 - If you surf, you need to follow the cultural rules.
 In short: show them respect.